Virgin Media: Wikipedia censorship

-Security issues

 10-month exposure to data theft

-In March 2020, it became known that the Virgin Media marketing database accommodating the personal details (phone numbers, home and email addresses) of 900,000 users was left unsecured for 10 months.
+In March 2020, it became known that the Virgin Media marketing database that included the personal details (phone numbers, home and email addresses) of 900,000 users was left unsecured for 10 months.
 The company admitted that a member of their staff hadn't followed the correct security procedures, which resulted in the system's vulnerability.
-It is known for sure that at least one occasion of unauthorised access took place throughout these 10 months.
-After shutting down access, a forensic investigation was launched to gauge the extent of the damage and determine whether any data had been leaked.
+At least one occasion of unauthorised access took place.
+After resolving, a forensic investigation was launched to gauge the extent of the data breach.